TU-Darmstadt-APQ/labscript-user-devices-artemis/ids_camera/camera_ids.md

 # IDS Cameras (UI-5240SE-GL-Rev.2)

 ## Install IDS Software Suite
-To be able to use new IDS peak, you need to have IDS Software SUite >4.95 to be installed.
+To be able to use new IDS peak, you need to have IDS Software Suite >4.95 to be installed.
 If you already have the suite and want to upgrade it, make sure that the old versions are deleted first.

 NOTE: To be able to access Software Suite, you must be authorized with ids account.